 - 1-inch knob ginger, peeled and cut into matchsticks

 - Peel of 1 medium orange

-It's another kitchen staple that is Body Ecology-friendly: Our classic mayonnaise recipe.
+It’s another kitchen staple that’s Body Ecology-friendly: Try our classic mayonnaise recipe.

 - 4-5 droppers of Body Ecology’s Liquid Ancient Earth Minerals

 - Spices: ground cinnamon (or cinnamon sticks), mustard seeds, allspice, cloves, black peppercorns, etc.

 1. Toss beets, ginger, orange zest, and spices together in a mixing bowl.